stephen-swensen/fsharp-tutorials/003-package-management/README.md

 startWebServer config (Successful.OK "Hello World!");;
 ```

-Note well: if you start `dfvim` with `docker run -it -v $(pwd):/src -p 8080:8080 dfvim` the the `-p 8080:8080` will bind host port 8080 to container port 8080, thus allowing us to confirm our web app is running from the host with a request like `curl localhost:8080`.
+Note well: if you start `dfvim` with `docker run -it -v $(pwd):/src -p 8080:8080 dfvim` then the `-p 8080:8080` argument will bind host port 8080 to container port 8080, thus allowing us to confirm our web app is running from the host with a request like `curl localhost:8080`.